Mkurian99/NLP-Method-Shuffle-Tester-/README.md

 A comprehensive validation framework for testing whether NLP methods can detect semantic structure in text.
 Originally developed to validate Symbolic Entropy (SE), a novel framework that extends Shannon's 1948 information theory to measure meaning density.

-Initial Test Case
+**Initial Test Case**
 The suite was first validated on KJV Genesis 1-3, comparing:
 Original text
 Word-shuffled version (complete structural destruction) Sentence-shuffled version (local coherence preserved, discourse structure destroyed)

-What This Tests
+**What This Tests is...**
 The 3-way shuffle comparison distinguishes between methods that detect:
 Local coherence only — sensitive to word-shuffle but not sentence-shuffle Discourse-level structure — sensitive to both shuffle types (what SE's Σ component measures)

 A method that passes the word-shuffle test but fails the sentence-shuffle test only detects surface-level patterns.
 Methods sensitive to sentence-shuffle detect higher-order narrative architecture.

-The 8 Methods
+**The 8 Methods**
 MethodWhat It MeasuresGPT-2 PerplexityLanguage model surprisal (how "expected" is this text?)Sentiment AnalysisEmotional valence distributionTF-IDF CoherenceLexical similarity between consecutive sentencesNamed Entity RecognitionEntity density patternsLDA Topic ModelingTopic assignment confidenceBERTScoreSemantic similarity between consecutive windowsBERTopicNeural topic assignment probabilitiesSE (Σ_total)Archetypal motif concentration via KL divergence

-Methodological Corrections
+**Methodological Corrections**
 This suite implements several corrections to ensure valid cross-condition comparison:
 TF-IDF: Vectorizer fit on original only, then transform applied to all conditions
 LDA: Dictionary and model trained on original only, inference on all conditions
 BERTopic: fit_transform() on original, transform() on shuffled conditions